zyedidia/Literate/README.md

 * Supports any language including syntax highlighting and pretty printing in HTML
 * Compatible with Vim ([literate.vim] (https://github.com/zyedidia/literate.vim))
 * Highly customizable (you can add your own HTML or CSS)
-* Runs fast -- wc.lit compiled for me in 82ms for both code and HTML output and 10ms for just code output
+* Runs fast -- wc.lit compiled for me in 7ms for both code and HTML output
 * Supports TeX equations with `$` notation.

 ### Inspired from CWEB
 * Automatically generates hyperlinks between code sections
 * Formatted output similar to CWEB
-* Creates an index with identifiers used (You need to have exuberant or universal ctags installed to use this feature)